catchorg/Catch2/docs/configuration.md

 [Disabling exceptions](#disabling-exceptions)<br>
 [Overriding Catch's debug break (`-b`)](#overriding-catchs-debug-break--b)<br>

-Catch is designed to "just work" as much as possible.
-For most people the only configuration needed is telling Catch which source file should host all the implementation code (```CATCH_CONFIG_MAIN```).
+Catch2 is designed to "just work" as much as possible, and most of the configuration options below are changed automatically during compilation, according to the detected environment.
+However, this detection can also be overriden by users, using macros documented below, and/or CMake options with the same name.

-Nonetheless there are still some occasions where finer control is needed.
-For these occasions Catch exposes a set of macros for configuring how it is built.

 ## Prefixing Catch macros